Adroiti/docs-for-code-review-tools/Cppcheck/noExplicitConstructor.md

-Pattern: No explicit constructor
+Pattern: Class constructor not explicit

 Issue: -

 ## Description

-Class `classname` has a constructor with 1 argument that is not explicit.
+Class has a constructor that is not explicit.
 Such constructors should in general be explicit for type safety reasons.
-Using the explicit keyword in the constructor means some mistakes when using the class can be avoided.
+Using the `explicit` keyword in the constructor means some mistakes when using the class can be avoided.

 ## Further Reading